-As representatives of the businesses in St Ives, The ‘Business Improvement District’ is tasked with delivering the annual Winter and Christmas Lights Project in the town, from the financing and labour to the logistical elements of creating a festive atmosphere.
+As representatives for the businesses in St Ives, The ‘Business Improvement District’ will once again be delivering the annual Winter and Christmas Lights Project, from the financing and labour to the logistical elements of creating a festive atmosphere across town.

-We had a curtain around Market House, a canopy in Royal Square, and festoon lights that ran through 9 of our most treaded streets.
-Apparently, it was one of the largest sets in Europe, which illuminated back to life the shop-fronts and cobbles that had felt almost deserted only weeks prior.
+Lights will include a curtain around Market House, a canopy in Royal Square, and festoon lights that ran through 9 streets.
+Apparently, it is one of the largest sets in Europe!

-As December arrived, the Winter Lights were joined by eighteen small Christmas trees and a large tree under the canopy in Royal Square.
-As usual, the fishermen of St Ives did their bit and helped with the lights across the harbor, setting up their display stretching from the lifeboat station all the way down to Smeaton’s Pier.
+As December arrives, the Winter Lights are joined by smaller Christmas trees and a large tree under the canopy in Royal Square.
+As usual, the fishermen of St Ives join in and help with the lights across the harbour, setting up the display that stretches from the Lifeboat Station all the way down to Smeaton’s Pier.

-The majority of the financing of the lights project was handled by us here at BID, we contributed £27,000, along with the town council lending their support (£4,000), financial and logistically.
+The majority of the financing and logistics of the lights project is handled by St. Ives BID along with the Town Council who lend their support both financially and logistically.